 How to Delete iPhone Backups from iTunes on Mac

 If you want to view backups of your iPhone/iPad/iPod on Mac, click to open the iTunes menu and navigate straight to iTunes > Preferences > Devices.
 And then you’d get a rundown of every one of the devices’ names that you’ve synced and backed up to the Mac, as well as the date when you did the last backup.
 However, if you have multiple iOS devices with the same name or maybe you’re not sure which backup you’re looking for and want to delete, simply drag your mouse or the cursor of your trackpad over the entries on your list.
-Once done, you’d get a small window display that’d be providing you info about the device which includes the phone numbers associated with it, serial number and every other info that relates to the iOS device.
+Once done, you’d get a small window display that’d be providing you info about the device which includes the phone numbers associated with it, serial numbers, and every other info that relates to the iOS device.

-Once you have seen this, we’d diverge practically to the OS X, where we’ll address how to delete backup files on macOS.
+Once you have seen this, we’d diverge practically to OS X, where we’ll address how to delete backup files on macOS.

 If you want to check the size of your iPhone/iPad backup, simply control-click or right-click on the backup you’d want and then choose the “Show in Finder”.
 You’d get a Finder window that’ll show the backup files.
 Although it would be impossible for you to read the information in this folder without having a third-party tool, nevertheless you would be able to make use of the “Get-Info” command to understand the size of the backup.
-However, with a 256GB iPhone Xs you’d have about a backup size of above 50GB.
+However, with a 256GB iPhone Xs, you’d have a backup size of above 50GB.
 On the off chance that you have lots of iOS devices with backups of the same size.
 In this way, you are able to see how it consumes the space on your Mac’s hard drive.

 In order to delete a backup file, navigate back to the iTunes Preferences window, select any of the back-ups in the iDevices list, and click on the Delete Backup option.
 You’d be asked to confirm your choice from iTunes.
 Once done, click on the Delete button to actualize.